4Subsea/fourinsight-engineroom-utils-python/docs/basic_usage.rst

 .. warning::
     Be careful when setting the tolerance limit for synchronization.
 A too small or too large tolerance could lead to loss of data.
-The tolerance should at least be smaller than half of the sampling frequency of the data.
-The tolerance should also be greater than the expected jitter between datapoints to merge.
+The tolerance should at least be smaller than the sampling frequency of the data, and it shoud be greater than the expected jitter between datapoints to merge.

     The synchronization algorithm will make a common index by concatenating all the different label indexes, do a sorting, and then remove all index steps that are